Bartosz Zmarzlik: Life and career

 Born in Szczecin, Poland, Zmarzlik is the younger brother of former speedway rider Paweł Zmarzlik.
 Bartosz first came to the attention of the British speedway public when he was granted a wild card to race in the 2012 Speedway Grand Prix of Poland on 23 June.
 It was his first appearance in the Grand Prix series.
 He performed exceptionally well and became the youngest rider to ever appear on the podium in a Speedway Grand Prix, aged just 17 years and 72 days.
 He finished third that day scoring a grand total of 13 points.
 Zmarzlik made his British league debut in 2014, agreeing a short-term deal to ride for the Birmingham Brummies to cover the injured Adam Skornicki.
 However, he withdrew from the team shortly after due to illness and the track was rough.

-In September 2015, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2016 Grand Prix.
+In September 2015, during the Speedway Grand Prix Qualification, Zmarzlik won the GP Challenge, which ensured that he claimed a permanent slot for the 2016 Grand Prix.
 He duly rode in 2016 Grand Prix as a permanent rider for the first time in his career, taking third place in the standings.
 The following season he took fifth, and in 2018 he took second behind multiple World Champion Tai Woffinden.

-He signed to ride for Slangerup in the Danish league in 2019.
+Zmarzlik signed to ride for Slangerup in the Danish league in 2019.
 In 2020, he was voted the Polish Sports Personality of the Year.
-On 3 October 2020, Zmarzlik won his second Speedway World Championship, becoming the first rider to clinch back to back titles since Nicki Pedersen in 2007-08.
+On 3 October 2020, Zmarzlik won his second Speedway World Championship, becoming the first rider to clinch back to back titles since Nicki Pedersen in 2007–08.
 On 11 July 2021 he became Polish individual champion.
 In 2021 he took second place in the World Championship, gathering 189 points through whole season with Russian rider Artem Laguta taking the win.